 Your first visit to our orthodontic office is an exciting time!
 It's a chance for us to get acquainted, and for you to learn about the treatments and services we offer.
 When you walk in the door, you may notice that our office looks similar to your regular dentist's office, however what we do here is a little different and it all begins with the initial complimentary consultation.

 You should plan to spend at least an hour with us the first time.
 That's to ensure that no one has to rush, and that you get plenty of time to ask any questions you may have.
-You will meet one of our receptionists or patient coordinators, who will take some information from you and then bring you back to take records and then Dr. Miyai will do a full exam of your mouth.
+You will meet one of our patient coordinators, who will take some information from you and then bring you back to take records and then Dr. Miyai will do a full exam of your mouth.

 Let's Make a Plan